GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Desultor.md

 ### Reckless
 If you are vulnerable, but not prone, your follow up attacks do not have disadvantage.

+### Rollout
+When you are made prone, you may use your reaction to perform a move.

+### 2) Blenching
+When you recoil, you may instead shift the wound result a number of steps equal to your heroism.
+If you are a species which does not receive the effect of wounds, you instead get an additional +1 bonus to defense when you dodge.

 ### 2) Defumble
 When you are shoved while prone, you may use your reaction to no longer be prone.

 ### 2) Forward Momentum
 When your movement results in a brawl, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your checks equal to 1/3 the distance in yards you moved since the start of the round or your previous action (whichever is most recent) to either the [Body] or [Rflx] check.
 If you do, and that check is a critical failure, you are vulnerable until the end of the round.

-### 2) Rollout
-When you are made prone, you may use your reaction to perform a move.

 ### 3) Sliding Recovery
 When you are knocked back while prone for a set period of time, you may reduce the total remaining number of rounds you are prone by the number of yards you are knocked back.